 It is for this reason that NORFACE (the New Opportunities for Research Funding Agency Cooperation in Europe) network has launched its fourth major transnational research programme on the topic of Dynamics of Inequality Across the Life-course: structures and processes (Acronym: DIAL).

 NORFACE launched the DIAL Call in December 2015.
-Applications to the NORFACE research programme are processed in two stages.
+Applications to the NORFACE research programme are were processed in two stages.
 In the first stage, project Outline Proposals were invited with a deadline of 30 March 2016.
 170 proposals were submitted to the programme.

 These proposals have been assessed by the DIAL Evaluation Panel.
-The NORFACE Network Board has followed the panel’s recommendation to invite 49 teams to the Full Proposal stage.
-The main applicants who have submitted an Outline Proposal have been informed of the decision regarding their application.
-The deadline for Full Proposals was on 12 October 2016.
+The NORFACE Network Board followed the panel’s recommendation to invite 49 teams to the Full Proposal stage, with a deadline of 12 October 2016.

-Funding decisions will be taken by the NORFACE Network Board in April 2017.
-Soon after, information on the funded projects will be published on this website.
+Funding decisions have been taken by the NORFACE Network Board in April 2017.
+Information on the funded projects was published on this website in June 2017.

 All relevant documents are provided below: